Industrial DesignSports Product DesignMechanical EngineeringMy Journey

-As a product design professional, I have extensive experience and a strong passion for human-centered design, biomechanical research, and the user experience of both soft and hard goods.
+As a softgoods product designer, I have extensive experience and a strong passion for human-centered design, biomechanical research, and the user experience of soft goods.
 In my work, I prioritize sustainability and efficiency by utilizing techniques like sustainable prototyping and 3D modeling, which deliver both cost savings and long-lasting results.
-I firmly believe that laboratory-based and field performance testing, as well as 3D testing and validation, are essential components of the design process.
+I firmly believe that laboratory-based and field performance testing, as well as testing and validation, are essential components of the design process.

 I recently graduated from the University of Oregon with a Master of Science in Sports Product Design.
 Before pursuing this program, I worked as a graduate teaching assistant in 3D CAD and human-centered design at North Carolina State University’s College of Design.
 This experience plus Mechanical Engineering allowed me to hone my teaching skills and gave me the opportunity to work closely with students in a collaborative environment.
 My passion for freeform design and aerodynamics/hydrodynamics simulations led me to enroll in the SPD program at the University of Oregon (UO) Portland in 2020, where I gained hands-on experience learning about textiles and materials.